Satyavathi Rathod: Career

 Rathod began her political career in 1989.
 She joined the Telugu Desam Party and contested from the Dornakal constituency the same year but lost to Indian National Congress candidate Redya Naik.
 In 1995, she was elected as the Sarpanch of Gundratimadugu.
 Later in 2006, she won the Zila Parishad of Narsimhulapet.

 In the 2009 Andhra Pradesh Legislative Assembly election, Rathod was elected as an MLA from the Dornakal constituency.
-In March 2014, she quit the Telugu Desam Party and joined the Telangana Rashtra Samithi.
+In March 2014, she quit the Telugu Desam Party and joined the Bharat Rashtra Samithi.
 She re-contested from the same seat in 2014, losing again to Redya Naik of Congress.
 She did not contest in the 2018 assembly election.

 In March 2019, she was elected as a member of the Telangana Legislative Council.
 In September 2019, Rathod took oath as Minister of ST Welfare, Women and Child Welfare in the Second cabinet of K. Chandrashekar Rao.
 She became the first woman from a scheduled tribe to serve as a minister in Telangana.

+She was appointed as BRS Party Whip in Telangana Legislative Council on 4 February 2025.